 The Labour Force Survey (LFS), an ONS sample survey, asks a question on home working.
 Comparisons with the census, however, should be treated with caution as LFS data are produced for the UK (covering Scotland and Northern Ireland as well as England and Wales).
 It is also produced for people of all ages.
 Therefore it includes working people aged 75 and over.

 The LFS asks whether the respondent is ‘working from home in [their] main job?’ with the following response options:

 In the same grounds or buildings as home

 In different places using home as a base

 Not all of the people selecting the third option would be classified as home workers in the 2001 and 2011 Census (the workplace address question provides the option for ‘no fixed place’).

 The proportion of people classified in options 1 to 3 in the LFS increased from 10.8 per cent in 2001 to 13.0 per cent in 2011.
 These percentages are greater than the census figures.
 Nevertheless, like the census, the LFS shows a pattern of an increasing proportion of workers who work from home.

-Between 2001 and 2011, driving to work decreased by 1.0 percentage point and commuting to work as a passenger decreased by 1.3 percentage points.
+Between 2001 and 2011, driving to work decreased by 0.8 percentage points and commuting to work as a passenger decreased by 1.3 percentage points.
 Figure 4 shows contrasting patterns for these changes across the English regions and Wales.

 A proportional decrease in passengers was seen across the nine English regions and Wales.
-The North East (2.3 percentage points) and Wales (2.4 percentage points) had the largest decreases.
+The North East and Wales (both 2.3 percentage points) had the largest decreases.